-I believe the land at Warwick Gates (W20) should be retained as an employment allocation, unless it can be shown that there are more suitable sites for employment available, as clearly there will be some demand for employment land up to 2026.
-The Warwick Gates site may alternatively be suitable in part for the proposed gypsy / traveller site.
-I suggest that, visually, such sites have more in common with industrial sites than residential areas, so it is more appropriate to locate them adjacent to or within industrial areas.
+We believe the land at Warwick Gates (W20) should be retained as an employment allocation, unless it can be shown that there are more suitable sites for employment available, as clearly there will be some demand for employment land up to 2026.

-If it is necessary to include development in the Kenilworth area, I support the Preferred Option of development at Thickthorn, Kenilworth (K01), as long as a significant proportion of the site is allocated for employment uses.
+If it is necessary to include development in the Kenilworth area, we support the Preferred Option of development at Thickthorn, Kenilworth (K01), as long as a significant proportion of the site is allocated for employment uses.
 Although it is Grade 1 agricultural land and within the Green Belt, it is of low landscape value and could, by providing more employment, reduce the significant out-commuting which the town experiences at the moment, with minimal impact on the character of the town and its surrounding landscape.

-I disagree with some of the notes in the Preferred Options for Learnington and Warwick.
+We disagree with some of the notes in the Preferred Options for Learnington and Warwick.
 The report states in paragraphs 7.30 and 7.31 that there are 'concerns about focussing around 6,000 new homes in such a concentrated area.' (south of Learnington /Warwick).